Meteorologist: West Coast snowfall is ‘once in a generation’

 The recent precipitation is a blessing for ameliorating the drought that has persisted in the Southwest.

 California tends to go from rags to riches, bounty to poverty when it comes to rain, Maue said.
-“That’s why from a policy point of view, you need to be able to have water regulations, reservoirs, and water supplies that can last during multiyear droughts.”
+“That’s why from a policy point of view, you need to be able to have water regulations, reservoirs, and water supplies that can last during multi-year droughts.”